 \item Given an input $\vx$, $ \frac{1}{2M(M-1)} \sum_{n \neq m}^M ( \phi_n(\vx) - \phi_m(\vx))^2 \geq d_{min}^2$. \end{itemize}

-Our main goal is to analyse the generalization error bound of the neural network and to see how its upper-bound is linked to the diversity, expressed by $d_{min}$, of the different units.
+Our main goal is to analyze the generalization error bound of the neural network and to see how its upper-bound is linked to the diversity of the different units, expressed by $d_{min}$.
 The main result of the paper is presented in Theorem \ref{theorm1}.
 Our proof consists of three steps: At first, we derive a novel bound for the hypothesis class $\mathcal{F}$ depending on $d_{min}$.
 Then, we use this bound to derive bounds for the loss class $\mathcal{A}$ and its Rademacher complexity $\mathcal{R}_N(\mathcal{A})$.
 Finally, we plug all the derived bounds in Lemma \ref{mainlemma} to complete the proof of Theorem \ref{theorm1}.